-The same is true when editing tasks on the Schedule (e.g., if you edit the name of a scheduled task, it will not change the name of the task on the sidebar).
+The same is true when editing allocations on the Schedule (e.g., if you edit the name of a scheduled task, it will not change the name of the task on the sidebar).

 You can also log time using cards from the sidebar.
-Just drag and drop a card onto a team member's schedule when in the Log team view of the Schedule and the hours are recorded instantly.
+Just drag and drop a card onto a team member's schedule when in the Log team view and the hours are recorded instantly.

 Task hours for time tracking are based on the last hour setting used in the Log team view (rather than the person's maximum work hours for the day).